cmang/cmang/README.md

 ### About Me 🗽

 Hi.
 I'm a software engineer from the USA.
 I'm into hacking, art, and music.
+Some of my main programming languages are Python, C, C++, Bash and JavaScript.
 This is where I keep some of my programming projects.

 ### Projects